ARIA in HTML

 <button> is meant to be in the enabled state, the

-The specification reaching Candidate Recommendation Snapshot status is not the end, by far.
+Candidate Recommendation Snapshot Proposed Recommendation status is not the end, by far.
 As the features of ARIA and HTML continue to evolve, so too will the ARIA in HTML specification.
 The latest Editor’s Draft will be where you can find the most up to date rules for using ARIA in HTML.
-Note that any new and updated rules in the Editor’s Draft may not be implemented in conformance checkers, but these rules can give authors a sense of what will be implemented in checkers going forward.
-Doesn’t hurt to be ahead of the curve, after all!
+Note that any new and updated rules in the Editor’s Draft may not be implemented in every conformance checker, but these rules can give authors a sense of what will be implemented in checkers going forward.
+It doesn’t hurt to be ahead of the curve, after all!